6 Tips for Staying Sober

-Not only does a good night’s sleep do wonders to someone’s psyche in the long-term, but when coupled with a healthy diet, proper exercise and time took for yourself and your interests, you’ll be able to stave off depressive feelings, stem anxiety, and devote more time to creative interests and the company of others – all in all, you’ll be able to take better measures to eliminate the effects of drugs in your life.
+Not only does a good night’s sleep do wonders to someone’s psyche in the long-term, but when coupled with a healthy diet, proper exercise, and time is taken for yourself and your interests, you’ll be able to stave off depressive feelings, stem anxiety, and devote more time to creative interests and the company of others – all in all, you’ll be able to take better measures to eliminate the effects of drugs in your life.

 5. Develop New Friendships

-The social aspect of drug recovery isn’t always emphasized, but it is important.
-Everyone experiences it and utilizes it in a different way, but as long as you find out for yourself how you can best integrate the love and support of others into your journey, you’ll be fine.
+The social aspect of drug recovery isn’t always emphasized but is important.
+Everyone experiences it and utilizes it differently, but as long as you find out how you can best integrate the love and support of others into your journey, you’ll be fine.

-It’s alright to enjoy having a smaller circle of friends than most people – as long as you have friends at all.
-If you find yourself surrounded by acquaintances you can’t really bring yourself to like or care about, then you need to get out there and make new friends.
+It’s alright to enjoy having a smaller circle of friends than most people – as long as you have friends.
+If you find yourself surrounded by acquaintances you can’t bring yourself to like or care about, you need to get out there and make new friends.

 Meet people online.
-Go the gym.
+Go to the gym.
 Ask strangers questions in coffee shops and at the mall.
-Expose yourself to new and interesting ways to meet new people, and you may find yourself surprised at just how different we all are.
+Expose yourself to new and interesting ways to meet new people, and you may be surprised at how different we all are.